markknol/hxobfuscator/README.md

 # When functions are broken runtime, disable renaming of function names
 -D SKIP_FUNCTIONS

-# when closure isn't used, strips all /n /r /t from the output.
-WARN; this can break your strings.
+# when closure isn't used, strips many chars from the output.
 -D STRIP_CHARS